Movie Count: 67

 Deddo Rībusu (デッド リーブス)

-If Madhouse’s Redline is a “flashy action ride”, then Dead Leaves is a “nuts-to-the-wall flashy tripped-out action ride on speed”.
+If Madhouse’s Redline is a “flashy action ride”, then Dead Leaves is a “balls-to-the-wall flashy tripped-out action ride on speed”.
 The movie’s high-contrast comic book-like visuals had me expecting something unique, but I don’t think I could properly have prepared myself for just how unique Dead Leaves turns out to be.
 The comic book style applies not only to the frequently grotesque characters and outlandish scenery, but also to the cinematography itself with several “panels” often being shown on screen at the same time, sound effects appearing as actual floating words, and unusual framing used to emphasize certain parts of the scenes.
-The narrative begins with the protagonists, Retro (a tv-headed man) and Pandy (a woman with a mysterious red spot over her right eye) waking up naked and without their memories only to go on a crime spree which gets them sent for life to a prison on the moon called Dead Leaves.
+The narrative begins with the protagonists, Retro (a TV-headed man) and Pandy (a woman with a mysterious red spot over her right eye) waking up naked and without their memories only to go on a crime spree which gets them sent for life to a prison on the moon called Dead Leaves.
 Not for the straitlaced or faint of heart, Dead Leaves‘ mere 52 minutes zoom by at break-neck speed in a flurry of explosions, gore, sex and nudity, but if you can stomach the off-the-wall content you’re in for a very enjoyable if lamentably brief anime experience.

 The Place Promised in Our Early Days (2004)